chevere/docs/reference/Chevere/Exceptions/Filesystem/PathTailException.md

 ## Description

-Exception thrown when a pluggable anchor already exists.
+Exception thrown when the path tail (/) is missing.

 ## Methods